explodinglabs/jsonrpcserver/README.md

 The blueprint will ensure we respond with JSON-RPC every time.
 For example, on 404, we respond with the JSON-RPC error, *Invalid request*.

-Now create a flask route to handle the RPC methods:
+Now create a Flask route to handle the RPC methods:

     @app.route('/', methods=['POST'])
     def index():